• Skip to primary navigation

 • Vellum

-Debossing Blade and QuickSwap Tip (Cricut Maker Only)
+Cricut Debossing Blade And QuickSwap Tip (Cricut Maker Only)

 NOTE: Embossing and debossing are the processes of creating either raised or recessed relief images and designs in paper and other materials.
-An embossed pattern is raised against the background, while a debossed pattern is sunken into the surface of the material (but might protrude somewhat on the reverse, backside).
+An embossed pattern is raised against the background, while a debossed pattern is sunken into the material’s surface (but might protrude somewhat on the reverse side).

 Debossing QuickTip and Housing Cricut Blade #21